andrewd888/Machine-Learning/README.md

 Machine Learning and Data Science Projects

 ### Overview
-This is the repository where I store all the machine learning and data science related projects I have implemented.
+This is the repository where I store all the machine learning and data science projects I have implemented.

 <!-- Typing SVG by DenverCoder1 - https://github.com/DenverCoder1/readme-typing-svg -->
 <p align="center">